Find Trade Colleges

 Top South Carolina Trade Schools for an Award Taking 1 to 4 Years in Precision Metal Working

-Our 2023 rankings named Arclabs the best school in South Carolina for precision metal working students working on their undergraduate certificate.
+Our analysis found Arclabs to be the best school for precision metal working students who want to pursue a undergraduate certificate in South Carolina.
 Located in the suburb of Piedmont, Arclabs is a private for-profit college with a fairly small student population.

 Precision Metal Working majors at Arclabs take out an average of $7,781 in student loans while working on their Undergraduate Certificate.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $102.